Back to homepage

 After over 10 years of forecasting weather online in the web, social media, and app spaces, I’d like to make sure the original story of Weather NJ does not get lost.
 A lot of you have been here since the start but as daily/yearly growth continues, many of you have only discovered Weather NJ in recent times.
 You should know that you haven’t just stumbled upon “another weather page.”

-Weather NJ intends to continue operational and steady growth indefinitely.
-I plan to do this for the rest of my life.
-Please have a look below at some of the presentations, talks, awards, invitations, press appearances, and community giveback that has made Weather NJ an extremely rewarding experience for me.
-If you’ve been here for a while, thank you for your overwhelming support.
-If you’re new to Weather NJ, welcome aboard!
-Be safe!
+Below are some of the presentations, talks, awards, invitations, press appearances, and community giveback that has made Weather NJ an extremely rewarding experience for followers and myself.
+If you’ve been here for a while, thanks again you for your overwhelming support.
+If you’re new to Weather NJ, welcome aboard and be safe!
 JC

 Presentations & Talks